EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 For small _r_, the situation is reversed with Bessel functions being regular.
 Hankel and Bessel functions vary as $$r^{-\ell-1}$$ and $$r^{\ell}$$ when
 _r_&rarr;0.

-Augmenting spheres around atoms with partial waves, the irregular part of $$\bar H_L$$ is eliminated.
+When envelope functions are augmented with [partial waves](/docs/package_overview/#linear-methods-in-band-theory) in spheres around atoms, the irregular part of $$\bar H_L$$ is eliminated.
 Thus augmented Hankel functions can form exact solutions to the Schrodinger equation in a muffin-tin potential.

 Smooth Hankel functions $$H_L$$ are regular for both large and small _r_.
 The Figure below compares ordinary Hankel functions $$\bar H_L(\varepsilon,{\mathbf{r}})$$ (dashed lines) to smooth ones $$H_L$$ for $$\varepsilon{=}-0.5$$.
 Red, green, and blue correspond to $$\ell=0,1,2$$.